masnes/financial_calculators/README.md

 ###### Run the calculator with some options:

 * A starting contribution of $50,000
-* An inflation rate of 1.03
+* The default inflation rate of 1.03
-* An interest rate of 1.07
+* An interest rate of 1.08
 * A yearly contribution of $10,000
 * 15 years of contribution
 * and 30 years till retirement